amankumar100/How-to-use/How to use Canva.md

 ### Step 2: Go to create option.
 Choose the template, suppose I want to make poster, so I chose poster

+### Step 3: Go to design section in left and chose the design you want to implement

 ### Futher part Will be uploaded soon.............................